-In 1951, Clyfford Still ended his relationship with commercial galleries.
+Clyfford Still thought the best way to experience his art was by seeing it all in one place.
+In 1951, Still ended his relationship with commercial galleries.
 From that time forward, only a select few of his works entered the art market.
-As a result, the Clyfford Still Museum houses 95 percent of Clyfford Still’s total output, making its collection the most intact body of work by any major artist from any century.
+As a result, the Clyfford Still Museum is home to nearly everything he created, approximately 3,125 pieces representing 95% of his lifetime of work.

 By the numbers

 The collection consists of approximately 830 paintings and more than 2,300 works on paper and sculpture, including:

 - 130 paintings dating from 1920–1943: works from Still’s student years, Depression-era works, Surrealist-inspired works, and first forays into abstraction

 - 302 paintings dating from 1944–1960: Still’s “breakthrough period” and the years of “high” Abstract Expressionism, an era when many canvases span over ten feet